Welcome to New Subscribers Plus Resources for All

 There’s the rub as an adult, we become strangers to our younger selves and forget how everything felt as a child (and even as a youth).
 But the truth is, our joys and sorrows never get smaller, we just get bigger.
 And then we forget, altogether, just how big everything felt when we were small.

 My youngest came home from school feeling pretty low because her teacher had to get after her for chatting too much with her friend.
 A simple rebuke ruined her day.
-I had to squelch my feigned concern and remind myself that to her, this was a BIG deal.
-In adult terms, it was equivalent of having your boss chew you up onside and down the other for something you knew you shouldn’t have done.
+I had to squelch the impulse to feign concern and remind myself that to her, this was a BIG deal.
+In adult terms, it was equivalent of having your boss chew you up one side and down the other for something you knew you shouldn’t have done.
 (Lilly’s Purple Plastic Purse is a perfect example of this feeling.)

 Continue reading